RickyCook/CV/README.rst

 Achievements
 ````````````
-- The server setup that I did for Hotpot a major achievement.
+- The server setup that I did for Hotpot was a major achievement.
 The PHP and
-  JavaScript that I had done, I was absolutely confident with everything I was
+  JavaScript that wrote, I was absolutely confident with because I have planned
-  doing because I have planned and implemented solutions for years.
-The servers
+  and implemented solutions for years.
+The servers however were my first time
-  however were my first time using AWS, and they turned out beautifully.
+  using AWS, and they turned out beautifully.

 Education
 ---------
 **2008-2009** - Swinburne University of Technology, Hawthorn, Victoria
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Studied a double degree: Bachelor of Science (Computer Science and Software Engineering) / Bachelor of Multimedia (Games and Interactivity).
+Studied a double degree (incomplete): Bachelor of Science (Computer Science and Software Engineering) / Bachelor of Multimedia (Games and Interactivity).

 This course gave me a stable footing in systems design, usability design, Java programming, C and C++ programming, 3D modeling and various other facets of the